-The Infrastructure Investment and Jobs Act (IIJA) was signed into law on November 15, 2021, also known as the Bipartisan Infrastructure Law (BIL).
-The five-year BIL, federal fiscal years 2022 to 2026, provides \$550 billion in infrastructure funding for "roads, bridges, and mass transit, water infrastructure, resilience, and broadband."
+The Infrastructure Investment and Jobs Act (IIJA) was signed into law on November 15, 2021.
+The five-year IIJA, federal fiscal years 2022 to 2026, provides \$550 billion in infrastructure funding for "roads, bridges, and mass transit, water infrastructure, resilience, and broadband."

-The Metropolitan Planning Program was continued under BIL and provides for a "cooperative, continuous, and comprehensive framework for making transportation investment decisions in metropolitan areas."
+The Metropolitan Planning Program was continued under IIJA and provides for a "cooperative, continuous, and comprehensive framework for making transportation investment decisions in metropolitan areas."
 Oversight of the Federal Metropolitan Planning Program is jointly provided by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).